Explicit Kronecker-Weyl theorems and applications to prime number races: Explicit Kronecker-Weyl theorems

+\item[ii)]The key argument in the above proof was Prohorov's theorem, or Helly's selection theorem, but this is an indirect argument.
+Using our explicit version of the Kronecker-Weyl theorem, and with additional hypotheses on the sequence $(\theta_n)_{n \geq 1}$, we can give a more explicit description of the random variable $S$ in terms of the function $F$ (see Section \ref{Momente}). \end{itemize} \end{rmq}

-The next step in our analysis is to pass from bounded Lipschitz functions to indicator functions of sets defined by strict inequalities.
+The next step in our analysis is to pass from bounded continuous functions to indicator functions of sets defined by strict inequalities.
 Mimicking the proof of Theorem \ref{Prob}, we obtain the following.

 \begin{prop} Let $F_1, \dots, F_D : \R^+ \longrightarrow \R$ be $B^1$-almost periodic functions with $\Lambda(F_j) \subset \Theta$ for $1 \leq j \leq D$.
 Let $S_1, \dots, S_D$ be the random variables associated to $F_1, \dots, F_D$ in Theorem \ref{Helly}.
 Then \end{prop}